EverlyWell/react-challenge/readme.md

 - Use [fontawesome](http://fontawesome.io/icons/) for any icon needs and [axios](https://github.com/axios/axios) for any http requests.
 - Spend, at max, 4 hours on this project
-- Prefer to see effective use of state management, thoughtfulness in component building and focus on performance/best practices over styling if you are running out of time
+- Prefer to see effective use of state management, thoughtfulness in component building and focus on performance, responsiveness and accessibility best practices over styling if you are running out of time

 ### Requirements